contentful/field-editors/CONTRIBUTING.md

 `@contenful/field-editors` is a monorepo, meaning it is divided into independent sub-packages.
 These packages can be found in the `packages/` directory.

-In some packages we can find to subdirectories: `component` and `extension`.

-- `component` folder contains a code of a field editor which is packaged and used in Contentful web app as `npm` packages.
-- `extension` folder contains a UI extension, build with [create-contentful-extension](https://github.com/contentful/create-contentful-extension) cli, which uses a code from `component` folder.
-So you can either use build-in editors in your extensions or even fork them, adapt for your needs and install as extensions to your space.

 This monorepo is maintained using Lerna.
 Get started with Lerna by following [this link](https://github.com/lerna/lerna).

 ## Local development